 In order to be eligible for emergency financial aid grants, students must satisfy each of the following eligibility categories: (1) Eligible Program, (2) Eligible Enrollment Status, (3) Title IV Eligibility, and (4) Eligible Expenses.
-Rasmussen College reserves the right to change this criteria.
+Rasmussen University reserves the right to change this criteria.
 Future emergency financial aid grants may be awarded using different criteria.

 - Eligible Programs: Guidance from the U.S. Department of Education clarified that students enrolled exclusively in an online program on March 13, 2020—the date of the national emergency proclamation—are not eligible for emergency financial aid grants.
-Rasmussen College has determined that its residential programs are eligible for emergency financial grants.
+Rasmussen University has determined that its residential programs are eligible for emergency financial grants.
 Residential programs are identified as programs offered at a physical campus location which require a lab or clinical/externship/practicum component to be delivered in person at a time when there are no disruptions to campus operations.1

 - Students enrolled in an online program during Winter Quarter 2020 who have since transferred to a residential program are NOT eligible for emergency financial aid grants.

 - Students enrolled in online programs during Winter Quarter 2020 are NOT eligible for emergency financial aid grants even if they took some coursework residentially.